Resignation Letter Due to Travelling Abroad (14 Samples)

 Step 3: Explain your circumstances

 After you give a clear and direct first statement within the letter, the next step is to appropriately explain your circumstances and why you are leaving.
 There are many reasons why people move and being honest helps make sure that you leave a positive final impression.
-If you are not comfortable stating the exact reasons of why you are moving to a different area, it’s acceptable to simply write that you are relocating without further explanation.
+If you are not comfortable stating the exact reasons why you are moving to a different area, it’s acceptable to simply write that you are relocating without further explanation.

 Although I am content with my position at Tech Company, my partner has received a wonderful job offer at Media Company in London, so we as a family have decided to relocate and take up this opportunity.